Shavkatjon-O/data-strcutures-and-algorithms/README.md

 Example - a stack ADT can be implemented using arrays or linked lists.

+**Why ADT?**

+1. The program which uses data structure is called a client program. it has access to the ADT i.e interface.
+2. The program which implements the structure is known as the implementation.

 ![ADT](images/abstract-data-types.webp)

 - **Abstraction** - means focusing on what operations you can do with the data, without worrying about how those operations are done behind the scenes.
 It's like using a tool without needing to know how it's built.